chhiara/Warp_V-Norm/README.md

 ## Usage

-To compute Warp V Norm by computing the registration between the two bundles, and the norm-2 of the vectorial filed of the estimated transformation in each voxel:
+To compute Warp V Norm by computing the registration between the two bundles, and the norm-2 of the vectorial field of the estimated transformation in each voxel:
 ```bash
 python compute_WarpVNorm.py <bundle_fixed> <bundle_moving>  <out_dir>
 ```

 To compute Warp V-Norm as in previous point, but additionally this command also maps  Warp V-Norm values along the bundle-skeleton points:
 ```bash
 python compute_WarpVNorm_profile_by_reg.py <bundle_fixed> <bundle_moving> <path_skeleton_trk> <n_points_profile> <out_dir>
 ```